The EU is not ready for Ukraine

 And it is not just grain at issue.
 Ukraine produces enough eggs to supply almost all of Europe.
 It is a major producer of poultry and would put most of Europe’s already struggling chicken farms out of business.
 Before the war started it was already producing a quarter of the world’s sunflower oil and remains a top ten producer of wheat, barley and honey, according to the Financial Times.

 Being self-sufficient in food production is not just a question of economics.
 It also widely seen as a question of national security.
 The economic principle of comparative advantage argues that the EU should abandon its attempts to feed itself with the ecologically damaging intense farming techniques and simply outsource a large part of its food production to Ukraine.
-But having just come out from under the rock of over-dependency on Russian gas, that is the last thing politicians in Brussels would vote for – but with Ukraine a full member of the EU that is what they would get.
+But having just come out from under the rock of over-dependency on Russian gas, the last thing politicians in Brussels would vote for is to make the EU dependent on Ukraine for something as basic as food.
+But with Ukraine a full member of the EU that is what they would get.